Predictia/AQUA/docs/sphinx/source/aqua_container.rst

 .. code-block:: bash

-   ./load_aqua.sh
+   ./config/machines/lumi/container/load_aqua_lumi.sh

-2. Start Jupyter Lab, which will provide a server URL like: http://localhost:8888/lab?token=random_token.
+2. Start Jupyter Lab, which will provide a server URL like: http://localhost:<port>/lab?token=random_token.

 .. code-block:: bash

-   jupyter-lab --port=8888 --no-browser
+   jupyter-lab --no-browser

 3. If you wish to open Jupyter Lab in your browser, execute the following command in a separate terminal, replacing "lumi" with your SSH hostname:

 .. code-block:: bash

-   ssh -L 8888:localhost:8888 lumi
+   ssh -L <port>:localhost:<port> lumi

 4. Open the Jupyter Lab URL in your browser.
 It will launch Jupyter Lab.
 Choose the "Python 3 (ipykernel)" kernel for the AQUA environment.